-After a really difficult recent decade for my family and myself – a time I was too numb to write – I am excited to finally be the songwriter again.
-It is a privilege to do now what I have enjoyed since childhood.
-With the help we have gained from our mentors and my life coach, my husband and I love connecting with those who have walked similar journeys to our own and are still longing to believe there is hope on the other side of a steep hill.
-My newest recording project called “Restore” was penned as lyrics birthed straight out of excerpts from my journal and speaks directly to areas of restoration, daring to hope, and running straight into the freedom of truly living life to the fullest, being who God created us to become.
+Today, I still write about the same things I did as a young girl: relationships, trust, Jesus, and my life is still focused on boys — now being the mother of sons.
+It’s just that now I know more of what I’m talking about.
+The pain and sorrows of adult life have taught me a lot, which lightly put is good food for better lyrics.
+Gone are the days of simple childhood life.
+Years and years were spent in my early adult life just trying to keep my head attached and my heart beating.
+But experience taught me that heartache redeemed can bring about a beauty that the beaches could never possess, a joy that turning cartwheels cannot produce.
+Adversity hit hard but God brought beauty from the ashes and a deeper relationship with Him, a peace that cannot be explained.
+After a devastating decade early in my marriage, for my family and myself – a time I was too numb to write – I am so grateful to be a songwriter again.
+It is a privilege to do now what I enjoyed through childhood.
+With the help we have gained from our mentors and coaches, my husband and I love connecting with and cheering on those who have walked similar journeys to our own and are still longing to believe there is hope on the other side of a steep hill.
+My recording project called “Restore” (released 2011) was lyrically penned straight out of excerpts from my journal during a long healing process and speak directly to areas of restoration, daring to hope, and running straight into the freedom of truly living life to the fullest, being who God created us to become.
 All humanity has experienced what forgiveness is or is not, what it means to hope, to desire, or to be numb.
 It is my greatest privilege to be allowed to set those experiences to music.
-I hope it will be meaningful to others.
-I am the lucky mother of two vibrant and tenderhearted sons and the wife of a restored man who has truly come full circle in one of life’s most difficult roads.
-How could I NOT have something to write about?
+I hope it will be enjoyable and meaningful to you as well.